 The Cost of Dental Implants Vary Depending on the Patient

 Since each patient is unique, the cost of dental implants depends on each individual’s circumstances.
-The best way to determine your specific cost is to visit a dentist near you for a consultation and estimate.
+The best way to determine your specific cost is to visit a dental clinic in Winnipeg for a consultation and estimate.

 In general, the cost of a dental implant can range from $1000-$3000, but that is only for the implant post.
 Other costs that should be factored into your estimate include the cost of the abutment, which costs about $300-$500, and the dental crown that replaces your actual missing tooth, which can cost up to $2000.